ileni17/word_popularity_app/README.md

 ## PHPUnit test
 There is currently only one test in the app that asserts GitHub API get request and its content.

-Run the test by executing command `php bin/phpunit` inside Docker php container.
+Run the test by executing command `php bin/phpunit` inside Docker php container or `docker compose exec php bin/phpunit` in the CLI in the project root.

 ## OAuth2